One of the most important aspects of academic work is the ability to think critically about what you read, what you write and what you are told.

 - Have you structured your argument effectively and provided the reader with an effective/relevant introduction and conclusion?

-Critical thinking underpinning tutorial/seminar presentations
+Critical thinking for oral presentations

 Before giving a presentation it is vital to consider your purpose, the needs of your audience and how best to research and present the topic.
 These considerations will help you to structure your talk so that it is relevant (on topic) and meaningful to your audience.